 Traditional authentic food does hold great importance as it unfolds, traditional values and ethos.
 ITC Maratha, the cultural heritage, known for their ethnic experience.
-Further inspire by the essence of robust flavors organized The Bohra Symphony.
-We took no time to reach, Restaurant Peshwa Pavilion in ITC Maratha,to experience the amazing journey of the Bohri Food Festival.
+Further, inspired by the essence of robust flavours organized The Bohra Symphony.
+We took no time to reach, Restaurant Peshwa Pavilion in ITC Maratha, to experience the amazing journey of the Bohri Food Festival.

 You can also read: Places to have Lughlai Food in Mumbai